Zaid-Ajaj/Feliz.Router/README.md

         | User userId -> Html.h1 (sprintf "User ID %d" userId)
         | NotFound -> Html.h1 "Not Found"

-    Router.router [
+    React.router [
-        Router.onUrlChanged (parseUrl >> PageChanged >> dispatch)
+        router.onUrlChanged (parseUrl >> PageChanged >> dispatch)
-        Router.application currentPage
+        router.children currentPage
     ]
 ```
 Of course, you can define your own patterns to match against the route segments, just remember that you are working against simple string.

 ### Programmatic Navigation

-Aside from listening to manual changes made to the URL by hand, the `Router.router` element is able to listen to changes made programmatically from your code with `Router.navigate(...)`.
-This function is implemented as a *command* and can be used inside your `update` function.
+Aside from listening to manual changes made to the URL by hand, the `React.router` element is able to listen to changes made programmatically from your code with `Router.navigate(...)`.
+To use this function is as a *command* inside your `update` function the same functionality is exposed as `Cmd.navigate`.

-The function `Router.navigate` has the general syntax:
+The function `Router.navigate` (and `Cmd.navigate`) has the general syntax:
 ```
 Router.navigate(segment1, segment2, ..., segmentN, [query string parameters], [historyMode])
 ```